Berkey Filter Test Results

 How to test your filters at home:

 We do NOT recommend using a TDS meter for Berkey water.
-It does show the filtering effectiveness because of the mineral composition in Berkey water.
+It does not show the filtering effectiveness because of the mineral composition in Berkey water.